-2. Materials and methods
+2. Materials and Methods

 2.1.
 Materials and analytical tests

-The samples used in this study were obtained from Kermanshah Oil Refinery.
-Some characteristics of the wastewater used in this study are shown in Table 1.
-Poly aluminum Chloride (PAC) with purity of 30% as coagulant was supplied by Foodchem Company, China.
-Sulfuric acid with purity of 98%, Potassium dichromate, Silver sulfate, Mercury sulphate and Potassium hydrogen phthalate were supplied from Merck Company, Germany and were used to measure COD.
-Spectrophotometer (UV-2100, Unico, USA) was used to analyze the samples.
+Wastewater samples used in this study were obtained from Kermanshah Oil Refinery, and some characteristics of the wastewater are shown in Table 1.
+For the coagulant, polyaluminum chloride (PAC) with a purity of 30% was supplied by Foodchem Company, China.
+Sulfuric acid (purity of 98%), potassium dichromate, silver sulfate, mercury sulfate, and potassium hydrogen phthalate were purchased from Merck Company (Germany) and used to measure COD.
+A spectrophotometer (UV-2100, Unico, USA) was used to analyze the samples.

 Table 1.
-Some characteristics of the wastewater used in this study
+Characteristics of the wastewater used in this study